ni/systemlink-web-interface-template/README.md

   **Note:** The NI Web Server will need to be restarted for the changes to take effect.

 * Upon successful install navigate back to the SystemLink landing page which lists all installed applications.
 * Under **Additional Applications** you should see an application named **Web VI**.
-Clicking on this icon will load the WebVI application created in LabVIEW NXG.
+Clicking on this icon will load the WebVI application created in G Web Development Software.

 ## Creating a Generic SystemLink Web Application Plugin